sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 #### Store format

-As Redis support various format of data, We store our todo objects in a *HashTable*.
+As Redis support various format of data, We store our todo objects in a *Map*.
-Every data in the hash table has key and value.
+Every data in the map has key and value.
 Here we use `id` as key and todo entity in **JSON** format as value.

-Recall, the hash table should have a name(key), so we name it as *VERT_TODO*.
+Recall, the map should have a name(key), so we name it as *VERT_TODO*.
 Let's add the following constant to the `Constants` class:

 ```java
 public static final String REDIS_TODO_KEY = "VERT_TODO";